-Whether we realize it or not, the beauty standards set by the country we live in have a massive effect on our taste in trends.
-While strobing and shag haircuts are big here in the U.S., we often forget that the same style might not be as popular in Brazil or South Korea.
+Whether or not we realize it, the beauty standards set by the country we live in have a massive effect on our taste in trends.
+While shag haircuts are big here in the U.S., the same style might not be as popular in Brazil or South Korea, for example.
+As the Internet at large makes international beauty more accessible, our fascinations increase.
+More and more, we've found ourselves wondering how the rest of the world interprets different beauty trends, and what the beauty standards around the world are.

 The vibe: Just off the beach